 1. Verbal Communication

-When people communicate face-to-face or via a telephone with help of spoken words it refers to verbal communication.
-It is a fact that only 7% of human communication or information exchange takes place through verbal means whereas 38% is through a para-verbal medium like pause, tone of voice, rhythm and intonation etc. What a person is saying, how he is saying, what he is speaking, where is he putting emphasis and the context is an integral part of verbal communication.
+When people communicate face-to-face or via a telephone with help of spoken words it refers to verbal or oral communication.
+It is a fact that only 7% of human communication or information exchange takes place through verbal means whereas 38% is through a para-verbal medium like pause, tone of voice, rhythm and intonation etc. What a person is saying, how he is saying, what he is speaking, where is he putting emphasis and the context is an integral part of strong verbal communication skills.

 2. Written Communication